By Loraine M. DiSalvo

 Most well-drafted general powers of attorney give the power holder (the “agent”) the authority to act with regard to the financial accounts of the person who grants the power (the “principal”), and this authority will generally constitute “signatory authority” as defined by the Act.
 However, in many cases, the agent is not even aware that the power exists unless the principal actually becomes incapacitated.
 Even those who are aware they have been named agents may still not be aware of the principal’s assets if they have not had to act on the principal’s behalf.

 The IRS has not issued anything which clarifies the extent to which lack of knowledge may protect agents from penalties for failing to file required FBARs, or how broadly the term “power of attorney” will be interpreted with regard to foreign financial accounts.
 There are many good reasons to hope that this situation will be resolved, and it is generally desirable to ensure that a general power of attorney gives the agent authority over as many assets as possible.
 However, until the IRS provides more information about how this new example will be interpreted and penalties applied, estate planners need to consider how to address this issue and reduce the risk of creating big problems for innocent agents.
 The simplest option may be to have powers of attorney explicitly state that the agent is not to be given any power which would be deemed signatory authority over any foreign financial account.
-Planners who don’t use this option should consider others, or at least discuss with clients the importance of ensuring that they provide their agents with annual notice about any foreign financial accounts the clients have, and of any reporting obligation the agents may have as a result.
+Another option would be to exclude power over any foreign financial account unless and until the agent has expressly accepted that power.
+Planners who don’t use one of these option should consider others, or at least discuss with clients the importance of ensuring that they provide their agents with annual notice about any foreign financial accounts the clients have, and of any reporting obligation the agents may have as a result.